 Going forward, I ran into a few more non-athlete clientele who exhibited signs of overtraining.
 When I asked them what they were doing outside of our training, I was shocked at the answer.

 Let’s just say they were doing intense 60-90 minute strength sessions five days a week.
 This was on top of several bouts of high-intensity cardiovascular training a week.
 I had them back way off that number.
-They’re fatigue diminished and their conditioning improved.
+Their fatigue diminished and their conditioning improved.